Share

 "Look at you, how they have messed your face up.
 You insisted on marrying Desmond after he saved you.
 Now see what they have done to you."

-"But you shouldn't have bordered yourself."
+"But you shouldn't have bothered yourself."

 "No, don't say that.
 Two years is not two days.
 Follow me."
-The dad said and she followed her.
+The dad said, and she followed her.

 Anabel stepped into the warm glow of her family's spacious living room.
 The soft light felt like balm to her weary soul.
-Her elder brother was approached her with a wide smile.
+Her elder brother approached her with a wide smile.
 "Hey, sis!
 Welcome back!"
 He exclaimed, opening his arms for a hug.
 Anabel felt so loved and excited as she embraced him tightly.
-Alex was her only brother.
+Jethro was her only brother.

 "I've missed you so much."
-Alex said.
+Jethro said.

 "I missed you too."
 She said before releasing him.
 She scanned the room and saw how it had been transformed into a celebration raven.
 Vibrant balloons danced in the breeze as their colorful ribbons tangled together.
 A lush bouquet of sunflowers dominated the center of the table.
 Anabel smiled as she watched.
 Her family's love and care wrapped around her like a warm blanket.
 The room was aglow with candles.
-The air was filled with the sweet savory aroma of roasted chicken and steaming vegetables.
+The air was filled with the sweet, savory aroma of roasted chicken and steaming vegetables.

 "Surprise!"
 Her mother exclaimed from nowhere.
-Anabel looked and saw her mom walking towards her with smiles all her face.
+Anabel looked and saw her mom walking towards her with smiles all over her face.
 "This is our special way of welcoming you back."
 She hugged her.

-"Thank you very much, mom.
+"Thank you very much, Mom.
 This is marvelous!"

 "Sit down, kiddo.
-Lets start already."
+Let's start already."
 Her father said.
 "You have a lot to enjoy yourself with."

 As they sat down to eat, Anabel felt a wave of peace and joy settling over her.
 For this moment, at least, she was home, surrounded by true love.